Description

 Using this definition on our asset we see for example:

-• Looking at ratio of return and volatility (Sharpe) in of -0.5 in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (0.4).
+• Looking at ratio of return and volatility (Sharpe) in of -0.25 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (0.44).

 Sortino:

-• Compared with the benchmark SPY (0.84) in the period of the last 5 years, the ratio of annual return and downside deviation of -0.17 of Comcast is lower, thus worse.
+• During the last 3 years, the ratio of annual return and downside deviation is -0.34, which is lower, thus worse than the value of 0.63 from the benchmark.

 Ulcer: